vremenar/rpi-setup/README.md

+# Ultimate media home server for Rasberry Pi
+This is my learning project and something I do when I get all nostalgic about technology.
+It gives me something technical to work on and to continuously develop my knowledge.
+It is a project to run containers in my home media server system.
+From ad-blocking (Pihole) to the digital book library.
+To run it, you'll need a Raspberry 4 or 5.
+Anything older will not work, as Mongo 4.4 is not supported on that architecture.
+Also, you'll need some Docker and Docker Compose knowledge.
+This application will require 4GB of RAM or more.
+The setup of the applications mentioned here is out of scope.
+Google them.
+Behind every application, there is a large and vibrant community willing to help.
+The documentation is extensive.

 # Release Notes
 ## v1.7 - Add SFTPGo
 Added SFTPgo as a replacement for FTPS and File Broswer.
 SFTPGo includes FTP/S, SFTP, WebDAV and web GUI.
 Defender tool is enabled which protects the app from brute forcing.
 Also, Prometheus metrics are enabled and Prometheus is configued to scrape the metrics.